nialov/fracture-analysis-kit-2d/docs_src/source/index.rst

 **Usage Guide**
 ==================

 The plugin is controlled using a QGIS GUI interface.
-Guide to the interface is under **Usage Guide**.
+Guide below.

 .. toctree::
    :maxdepth: 2